 I’m sad to report that an incident in Korla, Xinjiang around 3pm on March 7, 2013 has resulted in the death of at least 4 people, with up to 13 others possibly injured.
-Reports are flooding in from Weibo, China’s Twitter-like micro-blogging service, and have now been confirmed by local police.
+Reports of a Korla riot are flooding in from Weibo, China’s Twitter-like micro-blogging service, and have now been confirmed by local police.

 According to Radio Free Asia: